UnderscoreLogs/MRI_k-Space_Acquisition_NUFT_Simulator/README.md

 Depending on your system configuration, you may need to modify:

-Library and include paths
+Library and include paths,
-File and directory paths
+File and directory paths,
 Compiler or build settings

 Note: The included paths and configuration settings may need to be adjusted for your specific computer and development environment.